kaos/QtErl/README.md

 -spec load_ui(pid(), ui()) -> load_rsp().
 ```

 Load user interface.
+The Ui argument is either a `#ui{}` record describing the widgets to load,
-The Ui argument should point to the user interface description in [Qt XML format](http://qt-project.org/doc/qt-4.8/designer-ui-file-format.html),
+or it points to the user interface description in [Qt XML format](http://qt-project.org/doc/qt-4.8/designer-ui-file-format.html),
 either as a filename or directly as string data. (see `qte:t/0` and `qte:t2/0`).

-Todo: support `Ui::#ui{}` with the new `compile/1` fun.

 qte:load_ui/3